chtugha/ironclaw-howto-setup/README.md

 Because we don't want to fiddle with Certificates and such for now we will route the connection trough nginx and trick ironclaw into accepting an insecure connection to Ollama like that.
 Don't do that at home kids!

-Installing nginx: DO NOT FORGET TO EXCHANGE X.X.X.X FOR YOUR DESIRED IP
+Installing nginx: DO NOT FORGET TO EXCHANGE X.X.X.X FOR YOUR DESIRED IP.

+With this setup you can specify two different ollama servers if you want.

 add this: